View XML QR Code

 Summary

-The Jay Lentzner Collection of Milwaukee Road Records focuses on the history of the Chicago, Milwaukee, St. Paul and Pacific Railroad, commonly known as the Milwaukee Road, in the Rocky Mountain Division area, including Montana, Idaho, and Washington.
-The collection includes blueprints, right of way information, diagrams, profile booklets, consolidation studies, track maps, and other documents.
-Lentzner supervised the closing of the western portion of the Milwaukee Road following its bankruptcy in the late 1970s and early 1980s and saved many records related to engineering, administration, and operations.
+The Jay Lentzner Collection of Milwaukee Road Western Extension Records focuses on the history of the Chicago, Milwaukee, St. Paul and Pacific Railroad, commonly known as the Milwaukee Road, primarily as it ran through Montana, Idaho, and Washington to the coast.
+The collection includes maps, correspondence, diagrams, studies, reports, and other documents and photographs generated by the railroad's construction and operation of its Pacific Extension or "Lines West" of Mobridge, South Dakota.
+Lentzner supervised the closing of this western portion of the Milwaukee Road following its bankruptcy in the late 1970s and early 1980s.
+His collection unites a vast array of records documenting transcontinental and electric railroad history in Montana and the Pacific Northwest.

 Repository